Lumi-supercomputer/lumi-userguide/docs/development/compiling/prgenv.md

 ## Compile an OpenACC application

 At the moment, the only compiler that supports OpenACC compilation on LUMI is the Cray Fortran compiler.
-OpenACC is enabled using the `-hacc` flag.
+OpenACC is enabled by default or using the `-hacc` flag (`-hnoacc` to disable).

 ```
 module load PrgEnv-cray